Programming Model Overview#

 TYPENAME corresponds to the types specified by Table

-Standard RMA Types and OP corresponds to the relevant
+Standard RMA Types, OP corresponds to the relevant

 operations specified by Table Reduction Types, Names, and Supporting